S0UPernova/sample_app/README.md

 ```
 ### I don't really know why yet,
 when I find out maybe I'll edit this with the explanation.
 ### it seems to be working with rails test, but I am not sure what changed
+Though I suspect it was due to the fact that I was using two terminals in vs code, and one of them was out of sync,
+because when I tried the other one it worked properly.

 ```
 $ rails test